RACE RULES FOR 2026 WHW RACE

 Medical advice:

-Please ensure you have read, and taken heed of, the medical advice document which is attached to these instructions.
+Please ensure you have read, and taken heed of, the medical advice document which published on the race website.

 ‘Cloudy eye’ is a problem which affects a small number of ultra-runners at our event and can bring your race to a premature end.
 Experience suggests that it is mostly caused by the prolonged exposure to the stresses of a long run in the outdoor environment.
 Its likelihood can be reduced, to a certain extent, by wearing eye protection for most or all of the distance.
 It can be readily identified through behavioural changes in the runner who is colliding with the landscape more frequently, combined with an inability to make out fine detail.
 For some, the eyes will actually look cloudy to an observer.
 This can of course be confused with the other issues mentioned in the race medical advice document, so our clear recommendation is to report anyone evidently affected to the medical team for review.
 It is normally self-correcting within a few hours once the runner is removed from the environmental factors but should always be investigated.